 This is an automatic payment made to those born on or before 5th April 1954 of between £100 and £300 to help pay heating bills.
 If you are eligible and have not automatically received the payment, you can make a claim.

 Your energy supplier will estimate your annual energy consumption, and spread this out across 12 months to calculate your monthly payments.
 This can sometimes mean you are paying for more energy than you have actually used.
 Make sure to provide meter readings every month so you never pay for more than you should!
 A smart meter can send these readings to your supplier automatically.

 Paying by a monthly direct debit can save you up to £90 per year, and is around 7% cheaper than other payment methods.

 A standard variable tariff refers to an energy supplier’s basic and variable rate plan.
 The variable rate means that the price of your energy per unit can go up or down at any time.
-This standard variable tariff is usually the most expensive tariff suppliers’ offer.
-These are open-ended are not allowed to have an exit fee so that customers can leave at any time.
+The standard variable tariff is usually the most expensive tariff suppliers offer.
+These are open-ended and are not permitted to have an exit fee so that customers can leave at any time.

 A fixed tariff is a plan where the unit rates of your energy stay at a fixed price for the duration of the contract, which is usually 12 months to 2 years.
 These tariffs will not be affected by any energy price rises.
 After the end of the contract, you will be placed back onto a standard variable tariff.

 You can get help with accessing the available discounts and grant schemes from our qualified energy advisors as part of a LEAP visit.